 Barossa Joins Wine Origins Alliance

-The South Australian wine region of Barossa joined the Wine Origins Alliance as the 20th member.
+The South Australian wine region of Barossa joins the Wine Origins Alliance as the 20th member.

-McLaren Vale, Texas Wine Growers, and British Columbia Wine Institute Join Wine Origins Alliance
+McLaren Vale and Texas Wine Growers Join Wine Origins Alliance

-The Wine Origins alliance welcomed three new members, bringing total to 23, during Vinexpo 2017 in Bordeaux
+The Wine Origins Alliance welcomes two new members, bringing the total to 22, during Vinexpo 2017 in Bordeaux.

 Congressional Resolution Acknowledges Contributions of U.S. Wine Regions